Ottolenghi’s Perfect Lettuce Salad

 PIN this Perfect Lettuce Salad to try it later!

-I’ve been a long-time fan of Yotam Ottolenghi, and I recently got his second book, Plenty: Vibrant Vegetable Recipes from London’s Ottolenghi (affiliate link).
-Within minutes of opening the book, I knew I wanted to make this salad.
-Ottolenghi’s Perfect Lettuce Salad combines several kind of lettuce, radicchio, radishes, tomatoes, green onions, and capers, and those flavors go perfectly with the lemony vinaigrette he uses in this extra-flavorful salad that’s great for a special occasion.
+I’ve been a long-time fan of well-known chef Yotam Ottolenghi, and I recently got his second book, Plenty: Vibrant Vegetable Recipes from London’s Ottolenghi (affiliate link).
+Within minutes of opening the book, I knew I wanted to make this creative and interesting lettuce salad.

-I didn’t have the “semi-dried” tomatoes the recipe asks for (which sound like Slow Roasted Tomatoes) so I used fresh cherry tomatoes cut in half, and I also increased the amount of capers and added a tiny dash of caper brine to the dressing.
 Those minor changes only made the salad a little more perfect for my taste, and this is a salad I’ll be making over and over.
-Admittedly, some of the ingredients are a little pricey, but even if you don’t want to splurge on things like butter lettuce or radicchio and decide to modify the recipe even more, please don’t skip the radishes or capers, which are two of the things that I love most about this salad.
+Admittedly, some ingredients are a bit pricey, but even if you don’t want to splurge on things like butter lettuce or radicchio and decide to modify the recipe even more, please don’t skip the radishes or capers, which are two of the things that I love most about this salad.

 Who is Ottolenghi?

 Yotam Ottolenghi is a brilliantly creative London food personality who’s famous for his simple-but-profound flavor combinations.
 I wasn’t sure what to expect when I ordered Ottolenghi: The Cookbook (affiliate link) a few years ago, but I was captivated by his food and I’ve been buying his cookbooks and trying his recipes ever since.
+I’m not sure how many cookbooks he has now, but I have five of them on my book shelves!

 What Ingredients do you need for this recipe?